niklasramo/mezr/README.md

 **Parameters**

-- **element**
+1. **element**
    - The element which's height we want to measure.
-Accepts any DOM element, a document object or a window object.
+   - Accepts any HTML/SVG element, a document object or a window object.
-- **area**
+2. **area**
    - Defines which edge (content, padding, scroll, border, margin) of the element is considered as it's outer edge.
    - For `window` and `document` objects this argument behaves a bit differently since they cannot have any paddings, borders or margins.
 Only `"content"` (without horizontal scrollbar's height) and `"scroll"` (with horizontal scrollbar's height) are effective values. `"padding"` is normalized to `"content"` while `"border"` and `"margin"` are normalized to `"scroll"`.
    - Optional, defaults to `"border"`.

 **Examples**